SETTING UP YOUR WEDDING WEBSITE

 This is your chance to warmly welcome your guests and introduce them to the celebration ahead.
 A short greeting and a brief detailed message set expectations and build excitement for the entire experience.

-Greeting Intro
+Welcome Intro

 Appears as a two-line welcome over an image of your venue.